Neck Deep: The Peace and the Panic (2016–2018)

-All Distortions Are Intentional (2019–present)
+All Distortions Are Intentional (2019–2022)

-The band released a new single entitled 'She's a God' on 27 June 2019 with new bassist Joshua Halling, who was previously the band's touring photographer.
+The band released a new single entitled 'She's a God' on 27 June 2019 with new bassist Joshua Halling, who was the band's touring photographer.
 The band spent the summer of that year touring as support for Blink-182 and Lil Wayne.
-Wayne threatened to quit the tour due to the size of the crowds, saying "Please forgive me but I am so not used to performing to a crowd … and there’s not too many … that’s not my swag," he admitted.
+Wayne threatened to quit the tour due to the size of the crowds, saying "Please forgive me but I am so not used to performing to a crowd … and there’s not too many... that’s not my swag," he admitted.
 "I’m not sure how long I’m going to be able to do this tour, but make some noise for Blink-182 for including me anyway.
 This might be my last night, though.
 Let’s go!".
 Lil Wayne ended up confirming he was staying with Neck Deep and Blink-182 for the remainder of the tour, tweeting "I’m having too much fun with my bros blink-182."